jax-ml/jax/docs/501/shape-polymorphism.md

 change the symbolic shape specifications to add **implicit** constraints for dimension sizes.
 E.g.,

-  * You can use `2*b` for a dimension to constrain it to be even and greater or equal to 2.
+  * You can use `2*b` for a dimension to constrain it to be even and greater than or equal to 2.
   * You can use `b + 15` for a dimension to constrain it to be at least 16.
 E.g., the following code would fail without the `+ 15` part, because JAX will want to verify that slice sizes